binaryberry/sendmeatext/readme.md

 ## My contribution

 For 4 to 5 hours I pair-programmed with [Nikesh Ashar] and then spent most of the night coding by myself.
-We built the backend, including database models, Sinatra server, and integration with Twilio API.
+I built the backend, including database models, Sinatra server, and integration with Twilio API.
 We then used Heroku to put the app online.

 ## What did I learn?
-- Working as a team with people from very different backgrounds, and who I didn't know before
+- Working as a team with people from very different backgrounds, that I didn't know before
 - Importance of sticking to the bare minimum features for a Hackathon product
 - Coding all night can be fun!